stride3d/stride/docs/technical/asset-introspection.md

 ### Node graphs

 In order to introspect object, we build graphs on top of each object, representing their members, and referencing the graphs of other objects they reference through members or collection.
-The classes handling theses graphs are in the `Xenko.Core.Quantum` assembly.
+The classes handling theses graphs are in the `Stride.Core.Quantum` assembly.

 #### Node containers

 Nodes of the graphs are created into an instance of `NodeContainer`.
 Usually a single instance of `NodeContainer` is enough, but we have some scenarios where we use multiple ones: for example each instance of scene editor contains its own `NodeContainer` instance to build graphs of game-side objects, which are different from asset-side (ie. UI-side) objects, have a different lifespan, and require different metadata.

-In the GameStudio, the `NodeContainer` class has two derivations: the `AssetNodeContainer` class, which expands the primitive types to add Xenko-specific types (such as `Vector3`, `Matrix`, `Guid`...).
+In the GameStudio, the `NodeContainer` class has two derivations: the `AssetNodeContainer` class, which expands the primitive types to add Stride-specific types (such as `Vector3`, `Matrix`, `Guid`...).
 This class is inherited to a `SessionNodeContainer`, which additionally allows plugin to register their own primitive types and metadata.

 #### Node builders